“What does the Bible say about youth ministry?”

 The Apostle Paul gives us a good picture of this kind of effective mentoring ministry in 2 Timothy 2:2.
 He says to Timothy, “And the things you have heard me say in the presence of many witnesses entrust to reliable men who will also be qualified to teach others.”

 Here is the application for those in student ministry today.
 Mature believers are called to equip the saints with sound doctrine to produce the outcome of sound living.
-Now let us bring this all back into a twenty-first-century student ministries context.
+Now let us bring this all back into a twenty-first-century student ministries context and learn more at learnacademy.org.
 The goal is making disciples and seeing the power of God unleashed in and through the lives of young people.
 Teens are at the point in their lives where they need to know the truth of God.
 How to live a life pleasing to Him, and what task He has called them to.
 As long as our motivation and message match that of Christ, then our ministries to youth are not only biblical, but necessary.

 More information email: firstname.lastname@example.org